 The 'Donation Point' dinosaurs also count, particularly Compso in the first game.
 There's nothing to stop you from grinding all the way to him the moment you get access to your first dig-site, and his support-effects will make you basically unstoppable for the rest of the game.
 To a lesser degree, Stego - being the cheapest of the DP-dinosaurs, you can, again, fairly easily get all 4 parts of him, in 'red' quality, for an instantly high-level 'Tank' who can solo practically anything up to late-mid-game if needs be.

-Do Well, But Not Perfect: In Champions, there's a man who wants your help making hard-boiled eggs in the hot springs.
+Do Well, but Not Perfect: In Champions, there's a man who wants your help making hard-boiled eggs in the hot springs.
 They need to be in there for 10 seconds exactly, and hardly a millisecond longer.
 However, boiling the eggs for 9.9 seconds exactly is the only way to get the elemental chick fossils.
 Better bring a stopwatch.
+Or learn how to count to 7-1.

 Downloadable Content: The original game briefly featured four of the five Mysterious Egg fossils available for download on the Nintendo Channel, but they were taken down eventually.
 (They're still available in-game, though; it just takes longer.)
 Champions features Frigisaur and Ignosaur from the first game, along with sidequests from a... strange character named Ryne, and downloadable fights with Duna, Raptin, and Dynal.